shayan0v0n/fireship-vuejs/README.md

-# Fireship With Reactjs
+# Fireship With Vuejs

-This Shop Created With Vuejs - Bootstrap - Axios - Firebase😉✔️ This Project Copied As https://Fireship.io
+This Shop Created With Vuejs - Bootstrap - Sass - Firebase😉🍃 This Project Copied As https://Fireship.io

 # If You're Live In Iran